aedanmc/travelo-hey/documentation/instructions/instructionsREADME.md

-## Setting up a domain name services
+## Setting up a Domain Name Service

 Usually, you will want to register a domain name for your site.
 You can use a public domain name registrar, such as [Google Domains](https://domains.google.com/about/), to register a unique name for your site.
 If you want complete control of your own [domain name system (DNS)](https://wikipedia.org/wiki/Domain_Name_System), you can use [Cloud DNS](https://cloud.google.com/dns) to